CyberFlameGO/svnpython/Doc/c-api/set.rst

    set on success or *NULL* on failure.
 Raise :exc:`TypeError` if *iterable* is not actually iterable.

-   .. versionchanged:: 2.6
-      Now guaranteed to return a brand-new :class:`frozenset`.
-Formerly, frozensets of zero-length were a singleton.
-This got in the way of building-up new frozensets with :meth:`PySet_Add`.

 The following functions and macros are available for instances of :class:`set` or :class:`frozenset` or instances of their subtypes.